 Over a period of four years, the claimant had lodged ten internal grievances alleging race discrimination.
 He also brought seven employment tribunal claims.
 They were almost all found to be “empty allegations without any proper evidential basis or grounds for his suspicion”.
 The employer dismissed him, because of a breakdown in trust and confidence.
 The EAT held this was unlawful victimisation.
 The grievances and claims were ‘protected acts’ and the dismissal was because of them.

-There may be rare cases in which the employer etc may establish that its action is due to surrounding circumstances sufficiently separate from the discrimination complaint itself: Martin v Devonshires Solicitors (link to bailii.org), 2011, discussed in the Woodhouse case above.
+There may be rare cases in which the employer etc may establish that its action is due to surrounding circumstances sufficiently separate from the discrimination complaint itself: Martin v Devonshires Solicitors (bailii.org), 2011, discussed in the Woodhouse case above.

 Victimisation can cut across the different areas covered by the Equality Act such as employment, services and education (Employment Code para 9.7, 9.15).